 2. Try cost cutting

-One way to save money is to streamline your expenses.
-Identify unnecessary expenses, which could include frequent dining out or coffee runs, unneeded insurance, or unused subscriptions to magazines or streaming services.
+One way to cut costs is to identify unnecessary expenses, which could include frequent dining out or coffee runs, unneeded insurance, or unused subscriptions to magazines or streaming services.

 “Analyze your monthly spending and find things you want to cut back on,” says Davon Barrett, banker and vice president at J.P.
-Morgan Private Bank and former lead advisor at Francis Financial.
+Morgan Private Bank.
 “Too much delivery?
 Big cellphone, Wi-Fi and cable bills?
 These expenses are all somewhat easy to reduce or find alternatives for once you’re aware of them.”

 In addition to trimming expenses, one way to increase your savings is earning rewards from a credit card.
 This could be done in a healthy way by putting monthly household expenses or other planned purchases on a credit card.